publiccodenet/about/activities/supporting-codebase-governance/index.md

 # Supporting governance

 The development of public code requires various forms of governance.
 Codebase stewardship includes helping communities develop the governance models that best suit their specific situations.
 We recognize that governance is not "one size fits all", but rather something that needs to be adjusted to the culture, maturity, composition, and size of a community.

 The Foundation for Public Code *does not* directly govern codebases.
 Instead, we offer support and advise on codebase governance, and help *communities* execute governance.

 ## What codebase governance is

 Codebase governance is strictly limited to the codebase.
 The governance of the codebase should strive to be as simple, transparent and welcoming as possible.
-This is to help the codebase scale, and allow different types of parties; public associations, large and small municipaities, and different companies to get involved.
+This is to help the codebase scale, and allow different types of parties; public associations, large and small municipalities, and different companies to get involved.
 The current draft ‘[governance file](governance-template.md)’ contains a proposal, including a technical steering team and product steering team.

 ### Codebase governance does not imply governance of implementations

-Governance of implementations is whatever contextual arrangement is made to enable a local implementaiton.
+Governance of implementations is whatever contextual arrangement is made to enable a local implementation.
 This can include contracting of marketing parties, collective procurements, or service agreements between municipal departments.
-For example, this could include a joint procurement by several municipalities, coordinated by an association of municipalities, for a consortium of market parties (including development, maintainenance and hosting parties).
+For example, this could include a joint procurement by several municipalities, coordinated by an association of municipalities, for a consortium of market parties (including development, maintenance and hosting parties).

 Governance of implementations can vary strongly, ranging from one municipality who does everything in house, to municipalities who interact with a single market party for all their needs and questions.